Skip to content

 A category can also have a :command-group metadata value, a short string that acts like a command name.
 All commands in the same namespace/category are accessible via that group command.
 The built-in help command will identify the command group when listing the commands in the category.

-Command groups are useful for the largest tools with the most commands; it allows for shorter command names, as the name only have to be unique within command group, not globally.
+Command groups are useful when creating the largest tools with the most commands; it allows for shorter command names, as the name only have to be unique within command group, not globally.

 Testing